 Having lived away from her place of birth for more than 20 years, Vicki returned to Central Queensland in 2016 and is enjoying the opportunity of reconnecting with family and friends.

-In her spare time, Vicki loves sci-fi movies, playing with her pets, and writing, and is currently beginning work on the third book in a series of Christian novels set in the early 1900s in England.
-She’s hoping to have the first two books ready for publication either in 2017 or 2018.
+In her spare time, Vicki loves sci-fi movies, playing with her pets, and writing, and is hoping to begin work on the third book in a series of Christian novels set in the early 1900s in England.
+She’s hoping to have the first two books ready for publication either sometimes in 2018/2019.

 Vicki’s also creates graphic designs and particularly enjoys creating quirky images.
 These are available on a range of products available through four different personal stores.
 Here’s the link to her webpage which includes links to the four stores: www.missterrywoman.com

 Joseph Kolapudi is a journalist with Christian Today (Australia), and through the International missions’ agency, Interserve has returned to India, where he is working with Olive Technology in the role of a Business Analyst.
 While also reviewing project proposals for Christian ministries all over India, Joseph has agreed to be a volunteer writer for SPAG Magazine.

 Born in Australia to Indian parents, Joseph has been a lover of books and writing for as long as he can remember.
 From a young age he enjoyed biographical stories of people who influenced the world which inspired him to turn to writing.
 When he became an author at 17, he realised that his ability encouraged the passion of others, and was a gift that couldn’t be ignored.